ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Public Key Authentication.md

 #### Manually copying contents of your public key to your seedbox

 This is another way is to manually copy the contents of your private key file to your seedbox should ssh-copy-id failed.
-This method works on Windows, Linux and MacOS users.
+This method works on Windows, Linux and macOS users.

 * View your public key file `id_rsa.pub` by opening it using your text editor and copy the whole content